 Do I need a permit or to register my drone?

-No, you don't need to register your personal drone or get a permit for a recreational drone in the UK.
-If you're planning to use your drone for paid work, however, that's a different story, and you will need Permission for Aerial Work, which has to be renewed annually.
+If you're planning to use your drone for paid work you will need Permission for Aerial Work, which has to be renewed annually.
 You can find out more on the CAA's website.

 The law may be different in other countries.
 Sweden, for example, now requires drone owners to acquire a permit before flying - as the government deems the drones 'surveillance devices', even if they don't have a camera installed.